Last revised 4th January, 2025

 with Overdrive

-By 1960, aside from the occasional Limousine, Daimler were producing their opulent large saloon, the Majestic Major (4.5 V8), and the SP250 up-market sports car but were developing a sports saloon (DN 250) to be powered by the same 2.5 V8 engine as the SP250.
+By 1960, aside from the occasional Limousine, Daimler were producing their opulent large saloon, the Majestic Major (4.5 litre V8), and the SP250 up-market sports car but were developing a sports saloon (DN 250) to be powered by the same 2.5 litre V8 engine as the SP250.

 Jaguar cars, who needed to expand their production and engineering capability, bought Daimler in 1960 but, in one of many cost-cutting exercises, they cancelled development of the new Daimler body in favour of the already highly regarded Jaguar Mk II body shell.
 In fairness, this worked out fairly well.